Destinations Greece The Peloponnese

 Mani · west coast

-A 1,200-metre underground river cave on the Mani's west coast — you boat in (the punted skiffs follow the underwater Vlychada river), then walk the dry chambers.
+A 1,200-metre underground river cave on the Mani’s west coast: you boat in on the punted skiffs, which follow the underwater Vlychada river, then walk the dry chambers.
 40 minutes from Areopoli.
-The Mani half-day that doesn't involve a stone-tower village.
+The Mani half-day that isn’t another stone-tower village.

 €15 · 90 min